-- Candidates have to register and fill the application via ONLINE mode ONLY at GATE Online Application Processing System (GOAPS).
-The link will be made available on GATE 2021 website. - The entire process of filling up of the application form and uploading of certificates / documents, etc. is in ONLINE mode only.
-The candidates should NOT send any hard copy of their application forms / documents etc. to IIT Bombay or any of the zonal GATE offices. - The payment of application fees is through electronic mode. - The Admit Cards for GATE 2021 would be available only on GOAPS website.
-Candidates can download their Admit Card from GOAPS website.
-No printed copy of the Admit Cards will be posted to the candidates. - The candidate has to appear at the GATE Examination Centre on the date and time specified in the Admit Card. - No request for any changes in the Centre or Date/Time specified in the Admit Card will be entertained.
+- •Candidates have to register and fill the application via ONLINE mode ONLY at GATE 2022 website. - •The entire process of filling up of the application form and uploading of certificates / documents, etc. is in ONLINE mode only.
+The candidates should NOT send any hard copy of their application forms / documents etc. to IIT Kharagpur or any of the zonal GATE offices. - •The payment of application fees is through electronic mode.
+If a candidate wishes to appear for TWO papers, the fees to be paid by the candidate will be TWICE of that mentioned for a single paper. - •The Admit Cards for GATE 2022 would be available for download on the GATE 2022 website of IIT Kharagpur only.
+No printed copy of the Admit Cards will be posted to the candidates. - •The candidate has to appear at the GATE Examination Centre on the date and time specified in the Admit Card.

+- •No request for any changes in the Centre or Location or Date/Time specified in the Admit Card will be entertained.
 Similarly, this being an examination body with certain constraints, candidates needing very special or specific facility for the examination may not be entertained (except scribe facility).
-Hence, candidates are requested to adhere to the facilities that are possible within the ambit and resources of GATE Examination Body.

-- Physical calculators, mobile phones, any other electronic/communication devices, wallets, books, papers, loose sheets, data or handbooks, tables, pen/pencil box/pouch, watches of any form etc. are strictly prohibited and candidates possessing these in the examination hall (even if not using) will be disqualified. - Biometric information (such as, Photograph, Iris scan and Fingerprints etc.) for randomly selected candidates may be captured before the start or during the examination. - In all matters concerning GATE 2021, the decision of the GATE 2021 Committee will be final and binding on all the applicants. - Although GATE 2021 will be held at different test centres across the country, the Indian Institute of Technology Bombay, being the Organising Institute, bears the overall responsibility of conducting GATE 2021.
-In case of any claims or disputes arising with respect to GATE 2021, it is hereby made absolutely clear that the High Court of Bombay in Mumbai alone will have the exclusive jurisdiction to entertain and settle them. - TWO new papers called "Environmental Science & Engineering (ES)" and "Humanities & Social Sciences (XH)" are being introduced in GATE 2021. - For candidates appearing for Geology and Geophysics (GG) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - For candidates appearing for Humanities and Social Sciences (XH) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ).
+Hence, candidates are requested to adhere to the facilities that are possible within the ambit and resources of GATE Examination Body. - •Physical calculators, mobile phones, any other electronic/communication devices, wallets, books, papers, loose sheets, data or handbooks, tables, pen/pencil box/pouch, watches of any form etc. are strictly prohibited in exam halls and candidates possessing these (even if not using) will be disqualified. - •Biometric information (such as, Photograph, Iris scan and Fingerprints etc.) for randomly selected candidates may be captured before the start or during the examination. - •In all matters concerning GATE 2022, the decision of the GATE 2022 Committee will be final and binding on all the applicants. - •Although GATE 2022 will be held at different test centres across the country, the Indian Institute of Technology Kharagpur, being the Organising Institute, bears the overall responsibility of conducting GATE 2022.
+In case of any claims or disputes arising with respect to GATE 2022, it is hereby made absolutely clear that the High Court of Calcutta in Kolkata alone will have the exclusive jurisdiction to entertain and settle them. - •TWO new papers called "Geomatics Engineering (GE)" and "Naval Architecture and Marine Engineering (NM)" are being introduced in GATE 2022. - •For candidates appearing for Geology and Geophysics (GG) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - •For candidates appearing for Humanities and Social Sciences (XH) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - •For candidates appearing for Architecture and Planning (AR) and Geomatics Engineering (GE), papers, no separate score and ranking will be provided based on their selection of sections (Refer FAQ).